js0-site/rust/sfid/README.md

 ## Process ID Allocation

-Process ID allocation uses a two-layer mechanism to ensure uniqueness and support fast restarts:
+Process ID allocation uses a two-layer mechanism to ensure uniqueness and prevent ID exhaustion from rapid restarts.

+### Why This Design?

+Traditional snowflake implementations generate a new random identifier on each startup.
+This causes a problem: if a process crashes and restarts repeatedly, it gets a new identifier each time, consuming global process IDs rapidly.
+With only 2048 slots, frequent restarts could exhaust all available IDs.

+Our solution: **persistent machine identity + file locks**.
+Same machine restarting gets the same identity, so it reclaims its previous Redis slot instead of consuming a new one.

 ### Local Identity

-1. Get machine unique ID via `machine_uid`
+1. Get or create machine ID (`hostname-random`, stored in `/tmp/sfid/machine_id`)
 2. Try to lock `/tmp/sfid/{app}/{seq}` file (seq = 0, 1, 2, ...)
 3. First successful lock determines local sequence number
 4. Identity = `{machine_id}:{local_seq}`

 This ensures:
-- Same machine restarting gets same identity (if same local_seq available)
+- Same machine restarting gets same identity → reclaims previous Redis slot
-- Multiple processes on same machine get different identities
+- Multiple processes on same machine get different local_seq → different identities
-- Process crash releases file lock immediately
+- Process crash releases file lock immediately → slot available for restart

 ### Redis Registration